gruntwork-io/terragrunt-infrastructure-modules-example/README.md

 1. Now you can use the new Git tag (e.g. `v0.0.2`) in the `ref` attribute of the `source` URL in `terragrunt.hcl`.
 1. Run `terragrunt plan`.
 1. If the plan looks good, run `terragrunt apply`.

+## Folder structure

+This repo uses the following "standard" folder structure:

+- `modules`: Put module code into this folder.
+- `examples`: Put example code into this folder.
+These are examples of how to use the modules in the `modules` folder.
+  This is useful both for manual testing (you can manually run `tofu apply` on these examples) and automated testing (as per the tests in the `test` folder, as described next).
+- `test`: Put test code into this folder.
+These should be automated tests for the examples in the `examples` folder.

 ## Monorepo vs. polyrepo